vinnykawa/DVT-interview-weather-app/README.md

 4. **Get API Keys**:
    - **OpenWeatherAPI Key**: Follow the official documentation to get your API key [here](https://openweathermap.org/appid).
    - **Google API Key**: Follow the official documentation to get your API key [here](https://developers.google.com/maps/documentation/android-sdk/overview).
+   Login to your Google cloud console account.
+Create a project and navigate to ApI's and Services section. **Enable Maps SDK** for Android and **Geocoding API**

 5. **Run the Project**:
    ```sh